LTUC/amman-dotnet-401d2/Curriculum/Class05/Lab.md

 Your program class should instantiate each of the concrete animals to prove that the functionality for each of the animals is as desired.

 ## Example
-Please refer to the included diagram and code base as an example of the expectiation.
+Please refer to the included diagram and code base as an example of the expectation.

+## Test
+Refer to Part 2 (Day 6) for required tests

 ## ReadMe

+#### A Readme is a requirement.
+No Readme = No Grade.
+Here are the requirements for a valid readme: <br />

 A README is a module consumer's first -- and maybe only -- look into your creation.
 The consumer wants a module to fulfill their need, so you must explain exactly what need your module fills, and how effectively it does so.
 <br />
 Your job is to

-1. tell them what it is (with context)
+1. tell them what it is (with context, provide a summary)
-1. Show where each of the OOP principles are being used
-2. show them what it looks like in action
+2. show them what it looks like in action (Visuals)
-3. show them how they use it
+3. show them how they use it (Step by step directions, "Happy Path" walk through)
 4. tell them any other relevant details
 <br />

 This is ***your*** job.
 It's up to the module creator to prove that their work is a shining gem in the sea of slipshod modules.
 Since so many developers' eyes will find their way to your README before anything else, quality here is your public-facing measure of your work.

-<br /> Refer to the sample-README in the class repo for an example.
+<br /> Refer to the sample-README in the class repo `Resources` folder for an example.
 - [Reference](https://github.com/noffle/art-of-readme)

 ## Rubric
-- 7pts: Program meets all requirements described in Lab directions
+- 7pts: Program meets all requirements described in Lab directions.

 	Points  | Reasoning |
 	 ------------ | :-----------: |
-	7       | Program runs as expected, no exceptions during execution // Documenation and OOP implemenation exactly as required |
+	7       | Program runs as expected, no exceptions during execution |
-	5       | Program runs/compiles, Some implementation errors with OOP principles // Diagram shows some implementation errors|
+	5       | Program meets all of the  functionality requirements described above (including tests) // Program runs/compiles, Program contains logic/process errors|
+	4       | Program meets most of the functionality requirements descibed above (including tests)  // Program runs/compiles, but throws exceptions during execution |
-	4       | Program runs/compiles // Digital Diagram missing approx. half of the required labels // Improper use of OOP principles |
+	3       | Program missing most of the functionality requirements descibed above // Program runs/compiles |
-	2       | Missing tests // tests are not passing // not enough valid tests |
 	2       | Missing Readme Document // Readme Document does not meet standards |
 	0       | Program does not compile/run.
-Build Errors. |
+Build Errors // Required naming conventions not met |
 	0       | No Submission |

 - 3pts: Code meets industry standards